-At St Columb Minor Academy, we believe that a positive and proactive approach is vital to anticipate potential triggers for behaviour that challenges, and minimise the likelihood of, or avoid the need to use, restraint.
+At St Columb Minor Academy, we believe that a positive and proactive approach is vital to anticipate potential triggers for behaviour that challenges.
+We aim to minimise the likelihood of, or avoid the need to use, restraint.
 We use the following strategies to be proactive in our approach to behaviour:

-- Holding relationships as one of our core values - Using de-escalation techniques such 'PACE' and emotional coaching - Ensuring that staff receive appropriate CPD and training - Use of bespoke behaviour and support plans where necessary - Individualised timetables and provision to meet individual needs - Involvement of parents and the young person - Involvement of other professionals and agencies where appropriate
+- Holding relationships as one of our core values - Using de-escalation techniques such 'PACE' and emotional coaching - Ensuring that staff receive appropriate CPD and training - Use of bespoke behaviour and support plans where necessary - Individualised timetables and provision to meet individual needs - Involvement of parents and the young person - Involvement of other professionals and agencies where appropriate of the Education Order 1998 clarifies powers that already exist in common law.
+It enables trained staff in the school, authorised by the Headteacher, to use such force as is reasonable in the circumstances, to prevent a pupil from: